chrjl/itineraries--fastapi-googlesheets/README.md

 ## How it works

 Creating a new itinerary copies the template itinerary spreadsheet into a new spreadsheet in the active itineraries folder and shares it with the requester.
 Archiving an itinerary moves the itinerary spreadsheet into the archives folder.
+Archived spreadsheets can be permanently deleted, attempting to delete an active (non-archived) spreadsheet will fail.